Tag: Dixons Carphone

 Can you claim Dixons Carphone data breach compensation?
 You could join the action for justice we launched last year.

 There’s no doubt that the company has been hit hard by the data breach.
 They reportedly posted a £440m loss for part of last year and have undergone some restructuring as well.
-But that aside, victim are entitled to claim for Dixons Carphone data breach compensation.
+But that aside, victims can be entitled to claim compensation for the Dixons Carphone data breach.
 Our legal action is separate to regularity fines issued by the Information Commissioner’s Office as well.
-The breach took place before GDPR came into force, so they wont be seeing a significant fine.
+The breach took place before GDPR came into force, so they won’t be seeing a significant fine.

 Our legal action is already well underway, but it’s not too late to join if you’ve yet to sign-up.

 The news of the Dixons Carphone hack was massively delayed.
 The hack occurred in July 2017, yet news only broke of the scandal in June 2018.